AdobeDocs/experience-manager-65.en/help/forms/using/using-adaptive-form-html-workspace.md

 ---
 title: Using an adaptive form in HTML Workspace
-description: Use an Adaptive Form in HTML Workspace such as process design.
+description: Learn to use an Adaptive Form in HTML Workspace to allow field workers to access the form on their devices.
 uuid: 473d5daf-a3ed-449f-9136-585755b59922
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS